 - Creatively resolving disagreements

 Because children can’t predict or understand the consequences of their actions ahead of time, they are typically much more trusting than adults.
-This means that you, as the designer, are responsible for knowing this and building safeguards into your app.
+Designers need to build safeguards into children’s apps.

-If you visit the App Store, you’ll notice that the kids’ category can be filtered by age ranges – “Ages five and under,” “Ages six to eight,” and “Ages nine to 11” among them.
-This is because kids develop much faster than adults, meaning an app for a four-year-old won’t also be a fit for a six-year-old.
+In the Google Play Store and Apple’s App Store, the kids’ category can be filtered by age ranges: “Ages five and under,” “Ages 6-8,” and “Ages 9-11.”
+Kids develop much faster than adults: an app for a four-year-old won’t be a fit for a six-year-old.

-A good rule of thumb: Focus on a two-year age range max.
-Just think about the differences between a four- and eight-year-old.
+A good rule of thumb is to focus on a two-year age range.
+There are differences to consider between a four- and an eight-year-old.
 While one age group may dive in and learn the app as they go, another may need clear instructions to boost their confidence in using the app.

-Designing for Kids vs. Designing for Adults: 4 Key Similarities
+Designing Apps for Kids vs. Adults: 4 Key Similarities

-Here are the four key similarities of designing for kids and designing for adults.
+Here are the four key similarities of designing apps for kids and designing for adults.

-Children and adults both expect design patterns to be consistent.
-Contrary to popular belief, kids don’t like it when everything on their screens do something “cool.”
+Children and adults both expect consistent design patterns.
+Contrary to popular belief, kids don’t like it when everything on their screens does something “cool.”

 According to Gelman, both kids and adults get annoyed by design elements that seem random and unnecessary.
 Children like items on a screen to do cool stuff as long as there is a method to the proverbial madness.